RutronikSystemSolutions/RDK3_Radar_Presence_Detection/README.md

 ### Operation

-This code examples will output the results of the presence detection algorithm in 2 ways: directly on the console (using the KitPro3UART) or over BLE.
+This code example will output the results of the presence detection algorithm in 2 ways: directly on the console (using the KitPro3UART) or over BLE.

 <img src="images/ios_app_absence.PNG" style="zoom:50%;" />
 <img src="images/ios_app_presence.PNG" style="zoom:50%;" />